How to List Language Skills on Your Resume (2025)

 - Including language skills on your resume can help your chances of getting hired since companies are becoming more reliant on their multilingual workers in this globalized age.

-- Include language skills on your resume if you’re applying for a role or industry that would benefit from a multilingual person, for instance, law, health care, customer service or sales.
+- Include resume language skills if you’re applying for a role or industry that would benefit from a multilingual person, such as law, healthcare, customer service or sales.

 - You can include language skills in various sections of your resume: the professional summary, the skills section or a separate languages section.

-- When listing language skills on your resume, you must choose an internationally accepted language rating system.
+- When listing languages on a resume, you must choose an internationally accepted language rating system.

-- The most common language rating systems are the ACTFL, the ILR and the CEFR.
+- The most common language rating systems are ACTFL, ILR and CEFR.
 The LinkedIn rating scale is also widespread in the U.S. job market.

 - Ensure you correctly format your language skills section and consistently display all proficiency levels.